Life Insurance Scams

 • Demanding immediate payment for a supposedly overdue premium

-Once they have your information, they may make small purchases using your card or open new accounts under your name.
+Once they get your information, they make small purchases with your card or open new accounts in your name.

-Identity theft tied to life insurance scams can destroy your credit and take months to fix.
-If you get a suspicious call, never share personal details, hang up and call your insurer directly.
+Identity theft from life insurance scams destroys your credit and takes months to fix.
+If you get a suspicious call, don't share personal details.
+Hang up and call your insurer directly.

 5. STOLI (Stranger-Originated Life Insurance)

-STOLI schemes involve investors buying life insurance policies on strangers, then selling them to third parties who pay premiums and collect death benefits.
-These arrangements violate the principle that you must have an insurable interest in the person you're insuring.
+STOLI schemes happen when investors buy life insurance on strangers, then sell the policies to third parties who collect the death benefits.
+This violates the basic rule that you need an insurable interest in the person you're insuring.

-Investors may approach you directly, offering to pay for a large policy in exchange for eventually transferring ownership to them.
-They present this as "free insurance," but these arrangements often violate state laws and can void your coverage entirely.
-Watch for someone approaching you about taking out a large policy with promises to pay premiums, investors offering to "loan" you money for policy premiums with strings attached, or pressure to transfer policy ownership after a waiting period.
+Scammers may offer to pay for a large policy if you eventually transfer ownership to them.
+They call it "free insurance," but these deals often break state laws and can void your coverage.
+Watch for someone approaching you about taking out a large policy with promises to pay premiums, investors offering to "loan" you money for policy premiums with strings attached or pressure to transfer policy ownership after a waiting period.

 vs icon